pfertyk/blog/content/009-vim-for-sane-people.md

 ### Status line

 I used a status line plugin for some time, but I didn't like it.
-It was bothersome to configure, but didn't bring any additional information.
+It was bothersome to configure, and it didn't actually bring any value (except for the nice look).
 So I uninstalled the plugin and decided to instead configure my status line to show everything I need to know:

 ```vim
 set laststatus=2